A Valentine for Your LGBTQ Child: Move Beyond “I Love you”02.11.2020

 •Research on the internet for basics but be aware of the source so you can discern facts from bias, opinions, or assumptions.
 Get factual information, resources and suggestions from supportive websites such as strongfamilyalliance.org

 •Find a book, watch a documentary, and find stories from other parents.
 You can find places to start on our Resources page.
-(If you’re struggling as a parent you might watch Lead With Love.
-For a documentary on the struggles of coming out, check out The Worst Thing About Coming Out.)

 This Valentine’s Day give the best kind of gift to your LGBTQ child, a gift of both love and action.
 Find ways to move beyond “I love you” and help them believe in and build a strong new life.